 Facility management is critical in preventing illness and injury as summarized in this section.
 The CDC identifies the most frequently reported contributing factors to the spread of infectious pathogens that cause RWIs, gastroenteritis in particular.
-Another report identified the most frequently reported type of RWI outbreak as gastroenteritis, the incidence of which is increasing.(121) Prevention of RWIs at treated venues requires POOL operators to:
+Another report identified the most frequently reported type of RWI outbreak as acute otitis externa (i.e., swimmer's ear) and gastroenteritis.
+The incidence of these illnesses are increasing.
+(121) Prevention of RWIs at treated venues requires POOL operators to: